Restructuring Consulting vs Banking and How to Prepare for Interviews

 Obviously, I can't speak to the day-to-day job, how fulfilled folks in RX consulting are, etc. as I've never worked within it.
 However, I certainly think it's a great place to begin a career or spend a few years.

-Folks who are interviewing for a RX consulting role have seemed to find RX Interviews helpful on shedding light on what restructuring is, what technical questions exist, etc. so be sure to check it out if interested (you can just skip over the parts that clearly focus on RX IB).
+Folks who are interviewing for a restructuring consulting role have seemed to find RX Interviews helpful on shedding light on what restructuring is, what technical questions exist, etc. so be sure to check it out if interested (you can just skip over the parts that clearly focus on RX IB).

 As always, best of luck and I hope this been helpful.